joshday/resume/index.md

 ## Relevant Experience

 - **Senior Research Scientist** at **Julia Computing** (Oct 2017 - current)
-    - Open source development/maintenance for a wide variety of Julia packages.
+    - Developed and maintained a wide variety of open source projects.
-    -
+    - Built custom Julia software for clients.
 - **Data Scientist Intern** at **MaxPoint** (May 2015 - Aug 2015)
+    - Researched and implemented streaming data algorithms for advertising retargeting.
+    - Worked with big data technologies like Hadoop and Spark.
 - **Statistical Development Tester** at **SAS-JMP** (May 2013 - May 2014, May 2015 - May 2016)
+    - Tested validity of statistical platforms.
 - **Statistics Consultant** at **Winona State University** (Jan 2012 - Aug 2012)
+    - Assisted students and faculty with data analysis and visualization.
 - **CRM Analytics Intern** at **Best Buy** (May 2011 - Sep 2011)
+    - "Coded" in SAS

 ## Selected Talks and Lectures